vamsi-krishna-mishran/NGINX/README.md

 # NGINX

-This files helps how to use NGINX as a reverse proxy to server multiple servers.
+This files helps how to use NGINX as a reverse proxy to serve multiple servers.